OpusMag/what-cmd/README.md

 v0.2 improvements: Improved search algorithm to only search for exact matches for commands and otherwise prioritize matches with the description.
 Also added -flags option (read usage info below) and expanded command list.

 Future releases: In future releases the command list may be expanded further.
-In addition improvements to the aesthetic may be considered as well as further functionality.
+This may also include commands for more things than just basic linux terminal commands.
+In addition improvements to the visual representation of the CLI may be considered as well as further functionality.

 To use this tool: